schoolpol/schoolpol.github.io/README.md

 ## Deployment

-Deployment is done on GitHub Pages, with the production build generated using `npm run build`.
+Deployment is done on GitHub Pages, with the production build generated using `npm run build` and stored in the [docs](docs) folder.
+Once the build is generated, you can preview the site locally by changing to the docs folder and running a local HTTP server, as an example:

+    python3 -m http.server

+which will open the site at http://localhost:8000.
+To make the changes live, commit the docs folder to version control:

+    git commit docs -m 'Update build'
+    git push